 - Practice the different ways to tie knots at the end of a thread until you are comfortable.

-Before showing you multiple techniques to tie off a thread, let me tell you about the 2 methods I use to make sure my knots and hand sewing don’t come undone.
+Before showing you multiple techniques to tie off a thread, let me tell you about the 2 additional steps I usually take to make sure my knots and hand sewing don’t come undone.

 - Bury the Thread